danielfett/draft-dpop/main.md

 alone, which can improve the security posture even when protected resources are not updated to support DPoP.

-If a client receives a different `token_type` value than `DPoP` in the response, the access token protection provided by DPoP is not given.
-The client MUST discard the response in this case if this protection is deemed important for the security of the application and MAY continue as in a regular OAuth interaction otherwise.
+If the access token response contains a different `token_type` value than `DPoP` in the response, the access token protection provided by DPoP is not given.
+In this case, if this protection is deemed important for the security of the application, the client MUST discard the response and MAY continue as in a regular OAuth interaction otherwise.

-Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server) are not bound to the DPoP proof public key because they are already sender-constrained with a different existing mechanism.
+Refresh tokens issued to confidential clients (see Section 2.3 of [@RFC6749]) are not bound to the DPoP proof public key because they are already sender-constrained with a different existing mechanism.
 The OAuth 2.0 Authorization Framework [@!RFC6749] already requires that an authorization server bind refresh tokens to the client to which they were issued and that confidential clients authenticate to the authorization server when presenting a refresh token.
-As a result, such refresh tokens are sender-constrained by way of the client ID and the associated authentication requirement.
-This existing sender-constraining mechanism is more flexible (e.g., it allows credential rotation for the client without invalidating refresh tokens) than binding directly to a particular public key.
+As a result, such refresh tokens are sender-constrained by way of the `client_id` and the associated authentication requirement.
+This existing sender-constraining mechanism is more flexible (e.g. it allows credential rotation for the client without invalidating refresh tokens) than binding directly to a particular public key.

 ## Authorization Server Metadata {#as-meta}